arthur-cen/old_websiate_archive/about.md

   Sciences Major.

   My personal interests are in Green Tech, Artifitial Intelligence, Deep Learning and Human-Computer Interaction!
-Other than that, I love reading detective and high fantacy stories.
+Other than that, I love reading detective and high fantasy stories.
 I enjoy hiking, swimming and snorkeling (**I LOVE THAT!!!**) and all sorts of outdoor activities.

 ## Education